The role of Scrutiny

 Peter: Why is scrutiny important?
 It's really, it's fundamentally about trying to make our residents’ lives better.

-Chris: Scrutiny fulfills an essential part of the democratic process.
+Chris: Scrutiny fulfils an essential part of the democratic process.
 It almost acts like daylight, exposing those things that the public need to be aware of.
 It cleanses, it acts as an antiseptic.
 Government works much better under the full glare of public scrutiny.
 Without it abuse can happen and it works very well in Merton.
-It fulfills at least three very key roles, the first being reviewing before and after cabinet makes decisions, and we build that into the process so that there is a pre-decision process which can look under the car boot, the car Bonnet if you like, in terms of what the decision is about, how it was arrived at, and why it's a good decision.
+It fulfils at least three very key roles, the first being reviewing before and after cabinet makes decisions, and we build that into the process so that there is a pre-decision process which can look under the car boot, the car Bonnet if you like, in terms of what the decision is about, how it was arrived at, and why it's a good decision.
 That can also take place after the decision has been taken by cabinet through a calling process, and that's been used extensively in the areas of service that I'm involved in.
 The second area is more around policy development, and that, through task and finish groups, is an essential part of ensuring that the council develops and adopts good policies, and that's been used over many years now, in my area of work in particular, in helping us to develop a better approach to the services we deliver, whether it's around our approach to commercialization, whether it's about issues such as wheelie bins, or more recently whether it's about how we revitalize our high streets and ensure that places people want to visit.
 The third area is more general really, and that's about curiosity and questioning both performance policy and service delivery.

 Peter: It should be very much about reflecting the voice and the concerns of our residents um and just being sensitive to what their needs are.
 The other thing that scrutiny should do if it's going to work well is make an impact on the delivery of council Services.
 We do that by asking officers, and indeed external agencies too like the NHS, to come in and provide us with the opportunity to question them on Services, how they're working, particularly if we have concerns that they are not working well enough.